nsidc/slackbotr/README.md

 * Authentication: currently anyone can spam our slack by hitting endpoints.
   * How to enable external services, e.g. CircleCI to communicate with this app?
 Use a security token decorator? ¯\_(ツ)_/¯ JWTs?
+  * Do we need to have a database of tokens that can be revoked?
+With stateless tokens, e.g. JWTs, all tokens must be revoked at once.
+So JWTs would be a poor choice if we needed granular revocation.
 * Continuous testing
 * A history endpoint that displays the recently-received triggers and their data?
 A Slack command to print the history of triggers?